alok-mountblue/Alok_IPL_Project/README.md

 **`node_modules`**: This directory is used by node and npm to store third party packages like `csvtojson`.

 **`index.js`**: This file contains the code which: 1.
 Reads the csv data 2.
 Calls the JavaScript business logic functions.
 3. Saves the results in `public/output/.json`

+**`csvtojson`**: In order to do the CSV to JSON conversion, we'll be using the csvtojson package from NPM.
+This package is a comprehensive Node.js CSV parser to convert CSV to JSON or column arrays.